rohitvasudevan/react-to-do/README.md

 • Filter tasks showing in the to-do list by their categorie, via selecting on the sidebar; <br/>
 • Authorization: user cannot access home page before login, neither login page after logged. <br/>

-Observations: currently, the "edit task" and adding or removing categories functionalities are not implemented, since I considered it wouldn't contribute that much to my personal learning, and would be very time consuming.
-Maybe I'll implement this later on.

 ## Usage
 If you want to try this project yourself: